The Science of Boredom: Why Your Brain Needs Idle Time

 When you feel the urge to grab your phone, pause and write down what you were feeling.
 Often, it’s not boredom at all—it’s anxiety, loneliness, or restlessness wearing boredom’s mask.

 But those few seconds matter.
-They’re a micro-dose of boredom, a tiny window for your DMN to breathe.
-Over time, that pause trains your brain to tolerate—and eventually welcome—moments of emptiness.
+They’re a tiny window without immediate input.
+Over time, that pause can help you tolerate—and eventually welcome—moments of emptiness.

 Boredom Is the Cure